Lokankara/Souvenir/README.md

 #### Service
 - Implement the following features:
 - Add, edit, view all brands and all souvenirs.
+- Delete a given brand and its souvenirs.
 - Display information about the souvenirs of a given brand.
 - Display information about souvenirs made in a given country.
 - View information about brands whose prices for souvenirs are less than the specified price.